Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/README.md

 Lightstreamer Server exposes native Java Adapter interfaces.
 The .NET interfaces are added through the [Lightstreamer Adapter Remoting Infrastructure (**ARI**)](https://lightstreamer.com/docs/remoting_base/Adapter%20Remoting%20Infrastructure.pdf).

-*The Architecture of Adapter Remoting Infrastructure for .NET.*

 ![architecture](generalarchitecture.PNG)

 ARI is simply made up of two types of Proxy Adapters and a *Network Protocol*.
 The two Proxy Adapters, one implementing the Data Adapter interface and the other implementing the Metadata Adapter interface, are meant to be plugged into Lightstreamer Kernel.